Zika virus: Americas, 2015–present

 There was an epidemic in 2015 and 2016 in the Americas.
 The outbreak began in April 2015 in Brazil, and spread to other countries in South America, Central America, North America, and the Caribbean.
 In January 2016, the WHO said the virus was likely to spread throughout most of the Americas by the end of the year; and in February 2016, the WHO declared the cluster of microcephaly and Guillain–Barré syndrome cases reported in Brazil – strongly suspected to be associated with the Zika outbreak – a Public Health Emergency of International Concern.
 It was estimated that 1.5 million people were infected by Zika in Brazil, with over 3,500 cases of microcephaly reported between October 2015 and January 2016.

 A number of countries issued travel warnings, and the outbreak was expected to significantly impact the tourism industry.
-Several countries have taken the unusual step of advising their citizens to delay pregnancy until more is known about the virus and its impact on fetal development.
+Several countries took the unusual step of advising their citizens to delay pregnancy until more was known about the virus and its impact on fetal development.
 With the 2016 Summer Olympics hosted in Rio de Janeiro, health officials worldwide voiced concerns over a potential crisis, both in Brazil and when international athletes and tourists returned home and possibly would spread the virus.
 Some researchers speculated that only one or two tourists might be infected during the three-week period, or approximately 3.2 infections per 100,000 tourists.
 In November 2016, the World Health Organization declared that Zika virus was no longer a global emergency while noting that the virus still represents "a highly significant and a long-term problem".

 As of August 2017 the number of new Zika virus cases in the Americas had fallen dramatically.

-India
+India, Bangladesh

+On 22 March 2016, Reuters reported that Zika was isolated from a 2014 blood sample of an elderly man in Chittagong in Bangladesh as part of a retrospective study.

 On May 15, 2017, three cases of Zika virus infection in India were reported in the state of Gujarat.
 By late 2018, there had been at least 159 cases in Rajasthan and 127 in Madhya Pradesh.

 In July 2021, the first case of Zika virus infection in the Indian state of Kerala was reported.
 After the first confirmed case, 19 other people who had previously presented symptoms were tested, and 13 of those had positive results, showing that Zika had been circulating in Kerala since at least May 2021.
 By August 6th 2021, there had been 65 reported cases in Kerala.

 On October 22, 2021, an officer in the Indian Air Force in Kanpur tested positive for Zika virus, making it the first reported case in the Indian state of Uttar Pradesh.

-Other cases

-On 22 March 2016, Reuters reported that Zika was isolated from a 2014 blood sample of an elderly man in Chittagong in Bangladesh as part of a retrospective study.
-Zika is also occurring in Tanzania as of 2016.